 Non-Payroll estimates (see Figure 8-5) have undergone several update cycles since the LRP budget estimates were performed.
 More recent actuals are now available for a significant number of equipment and supplies items.
 Firm vendor quotes for equipment have been received where previously only ROM pricing and/or scaling from previous similar items was available, leading to an increase of the annual non-payroll expenses in the areas of Maui Technical and Facilities operations and new instrumentation development.
-For example, firm contract pricing for the development and fabrication of IR detectors has resulted from a formal and competitive RFP process.
+For example, firm contract pricing for the development and fabrication of IR detectors has resulted from a formal and competitive RFP process and implementing a contract.
 The cost of new and much more capable IR detector technology that within approximately three years will replace the aging, limited performance H2RG detector technology, is significantly higher than previously estimated.
-Similarly, a firm price for the procurement of an image slicer device is now in hand.
-The feasibility and conceptual design study for the MCAO deformable mirror conjugate to 11km conjugate and slated to replace M7 resulted in an increased cost estimate by the vendor.
-Also, in this case a firm price proposal from the vendor is now in hand.
+Similarly, a firm price contracts for the procurement of an image slicer device and the MCAO deformable mirror conjugate to 11km conjugate and slated to replace M7 are now in place.
+A formal quote for the coronal image slicer for DL-NIRSP has been requested.
+We estimate the cost of this contract to be very similar to the recent on-disk image slicer contract.